-- Incorporate a phased approach to introducing a dry stack storage facility into the community; - Launching recreational boats to meet the demand for smaller boat storage and moorage; - Promote opportunities for marine-related commercial/ retail development to meet the needs of the fishing fleet and harbor users; and - Enhance recreation opportunities including shore fishing, kayak launch, and day-use recreation.
+- Incorporate a phased approach to introducing a dry stack storage facility into the community; - Launching recreational boats to meet the demand for smaller boat storage and moorage; - Promote opportunities for marine-related commercial/ retail development to meet the needs of the fishing fleet and harbor users; and - Enhance recreation opportunities including shore fishing, kayak launch, and day-use recreation. - Install two portable fish cleaning floats similar to those provided in the Small Boat Harbor.

-The centerpiece development at the New Boat Harbor Uplands, the dry stack facility, has a range of economic implications.
+The centerpiece development at the New Boat Harbor, the dry stack facility, has a range of economic implications.
 While it will not be possible to directly recover any of the \$12 million in upfront development costs through user fees, a dry stack facility would expand the community's capacity to "home-port" vessels, mainly recreational vessels, and as such, strengthen a growing part of Valdez's economic foundation.

 Annual revenues from a dry stack facility will depend on pricing.
 Rental rates in line with current wet slip rates would result in much greater demand and utilization than rates required for the facility to operate on a break-even basis.
 At current wet slip rates of about \$50/foot/year, a dry stack facility with capacity for 100 vessels under 32 ft would likely be substantially or fully utilized within a few years.
 It would also reduce the number of yessels on the wet slip waiting list.
 The convenience and security of indoor storage will support rates higher than wet slip rates, though how much higher is unclear.
 Rates of \$100/ foot may be tolerable to the market and over time result in full utilization.
-Rental rates set at levels necessary for the facility to generate revenues to cover costs, estimated at \$143/foot and assumes full utilization, may meet with market resistance
+Rental rates set at levels necessary for the facility to generate revenues to cover costs, estimated at \$143/foot and assumes full utilization, may meet with market resistance.
+It is anticipated that the additional of dry stack storage will attract new user types that have not yet considered Valdez for a home port.